The Safety Concerns of Nuclear Reactors

-New nuclear reactors pose serious safety concerns.
-The history of nuclear power is one pock-marked by a deficient safety culture, nonexistent waste solutions, repeated unintentional radiation releases, and both major and minor accidents.
-Proponents have revised initial claims of an “inherently safe” technology in the aftermath of catastrophic incidents such as Three Mile Island and Chernobyl, to now assert total resolution to any and all previous safety problems.
-A look beyond those two accidents, though, shows a continuum of accidents across six decades that reflect nuclear’s fundamentally unsafe nature.
+Nuclear reactors pose serious safety concerns.
+The history of nuclear power is pock-marked by a deficient safety culture, a nonexistent long-term solution to waste, repeated unintentional radiation releases, and both major and minor accidents.
+Proponents have revised initial claims of an “inherently safe” technology in the aftermath of catastrophic incidents such as Fukushima, Three Mile Island, and Chernobyl.
+Those two accidents, along with a continuum of accidents across six decades, reflect nuclear’s fundamentally unsafe nature.

-Nuclear reactors are additionally a risk for terrorist attack.
+Nuclear reactors are at risk of a terrorist attack.
 In the final 9/11 Commission Report, Mohammed Atta said that he had considered targeting a nuclear facility in the New York area.
-More than seven years after 9/11, and despite Atta’s statements, existing nuclear reactors are not required to be protected against air attack.
-Moreover, repeated incidents that show an epidemic of undertrained and overworked security guards clearly indicate that the security of nuclear reactors and radioactive materials are questionable.
+More than seven years after 9/11, and despite Atta’s statements, existing nuclear reactors are not required to be protected against an air attack.
+Moreover, repeated incidents show an epidemic of undertrained and overworked security guards and clearly indicate- the questionable security of nuclear reactors and radioactive materials.

-The construction of new nuclear reactors will only exacerbate these existing safety problems.
-Waste will continue to pile-up in exponentially higher numbers, more terrorist targets that must be safeguarded will stretch our security capacity, and the risk of accidents will remain ever present, not to mention the risks posed by aging reactors dealing with wear and tear and the potential for unintentional releases and leaks of radioactive material.
-New reactor designs presented as “advanced” and “inherently safe” in the push to acquire loan guarantees for “innovative technologies” appear to have only minor improvements from the standard Light Water Reactor design and raise new safety concerns related to waste, containment structures, and thermal output.
-Ultimately, nuclear power is still mired in huge, unresolved safety issues.
+The construction of new nuclear reactors will only exacerbate the existing safety problems.
+Waste will continue to pile-up in exponentially higher numbers, the reactors must be safeguarded from terrorist attacks which will stretch our security capacity, and the risk of accidents remains high..
+In addition, the risks posed by wear and tear of aging reactors have the potential for unintentional leaks of radioactive material such as occurred at the now closed San Onofre in California.
+Designs for new reactors, presented as “advanced” and “inherently safe” in the push to acquire loan guarantees for “innovative technologies,” appear to have only minor improvements from the standard Light Water Reactor design and raise new safety concerns related to containment structures and thermal output.
+Ultimately, nuclear power is mired in huge, unresolved safety issues.